The Chanticleers captured their first-ever national title with a 4-3 victory over Arizona.

 · Coached first team Academic All-Americas Austin Fleet (2010), Tucker Frawley (2012) and Justin Creel (2013) as well as eight players that have earned a total of 12 Academic All-District honors

-· Coastal Carolina is the only Big South team to win 50 games (a feat accomplished four times) and CCU set school and Big South records by winning 55 games in 2010.
+· Coastal Carolina is the only Big South team to win 50 games in a season (a feat accomplished four times) and CCU set school and Big South records by winning 55 games in 2010.
 The 55 wins also led the NCAA as did Coastal's .846 winning percentage (55-10)

 · In 2010, Coastal became the first Big South team to go undefeated in league play (25-0) and go undefeated in the Big South tournament (4-0) in the same year